CSCfi/csc-env-eff/slides/05_batch_jobs.md

 - when you login to CSC's supercomputers, you end up in one of the login nodes of the computer.
 These login nodes are shared by all users and they are not intended for heavy computing.
 - if you have a heavier job that still requires interactive response (e.g. graphical user interface )
     - allocate the resource via the the [interactive partition](https://docs.csc.fi/computing/running/interactive-usage/)

+# Submitting, cancelling and stats of batch jobs
+- The job script file is submitted with the command
+   - `sbatch batch_job.bash`
+- Detailed info of a queuing/running job:
+   - `scontrol show job <jobid>`
+- A job can be deleted using the command:
+   - `scancel <jobid>`
+- Display the used resources of a completed job:
+   - `seff <jobid>`